blaenk/site/input/notes/distributed-systems.markdown

 When the system crashes, the most recent writes in the memtable that haven't been written to disk are lost.
 This can be mitigated by keeping a separate write-ahead log on disk where each write is immediately appended.
 When writing out a memtable the log is discarded and started anew.
 When restoring from a crash, the log is played back to recreate the state of the memtable.

+Range queries can be performed efficiently since the data is stored in sorted order.

-This indexing structure is known as a log-structured merge-tree (LSM Trees).
+This indexing structure is known as a log-structured merge-tree (LSM-Trees).
 Similar systems are used in LevelDB, RocksDB, Cassandra, HBase, and Google BigTable.
-The full-text search indexing engine Lucene, used by Elasticsearch and Solr, uses something similar for its term dictionary, where the key is a term (word) and the value is a list of IDs of documents where it occurs.
+The full-text search indexing engine Lucene, used by Elasticsearch and Solr, uses something similar for its term dictionary, where the key is a term (word) and the value is a list of IDs of documents where it occurs (postings list).

+LSM-tree lookup can be slow for non-existent keys, since the memtable and all segments need to be checked before determining that the key does not exist.
+Storage engines often use a [bloom filter] to determine if a key is not in the set.

+[bloom filter]: /notes/algorithms#bloom-filter

+The two most common strategies for determining the order and timing of how SSTables are compacted and merged are _size-tiered_ and _leveled_ compaction.

+Size-tiered compaction works by successively merging newer and smaller SSTables into older and larger SSTables.

+Leveled compaction works by splitting up the key range into smaller SSTables, with older moved into separate "levels," allowing compaction to proceed more incrementally and use less disk space.

+RocksDB and LevelDB use leveled compaction, which is the source of the latter's name.
+HBase uses size-tiered compaction, and Cassandra supports both.